 The first research agency operating in Poland was the Center for Public Opinion Research (OBOP) founded in 1958.
 In 1998, KANTAR TNS took over shares in OBOP.
 In 1982, the Public Opinion Research Center (CBOS) was established.
 In 1994, the Polish Society of Market and Opinion Researchers (PTBRIO) was established.

 Internet research began to develop very dynamically in the second half of the 90s.
 In 1995 dot-com boom has started (the bubble burst in 2001), on this wave in 1999, Ryan and Chris Finley in Madison, USA founded SurveyMonkey.
-Three years later (in 2002), Qualtrics is also established in the USA.
+Three years later (in 2002), Qualtrics was also established in the USA.

 In 2003, the article by Frederick F. Reichheld "The One Number You Need to Grow" appeared in the Harvard Business Review.
 It is considered the birth date of the Net Promoter Score (NPS) methodology, which in the following years gained big popularity thanks to the usage of online surveys and very simple implementation.